bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

                              bugs.
-severity            string   (defaulted) How severe the bug is. type                string   (defaulted) The basic category of the bug. alias               array    One or more brief aliases for the bug that can be
+severity            string   (defaulted) How severe the bug is. type                string   (defaulted) The basic category of the bug. alias               string   The alias for the bug that can be used instead of a
-                             used instead of a bug number when accessing this bug.
+                             bug number when accessing this bug.
 Must be unique in all of this Bugzilla. assigned_to         string   A user to assign this bug to, if you don't want it to be assigned to the component owner. cc                  array    An array of usernames to CC on this bug.